deckhouse/deckhouse/modules/041-linstor/docs/FAQ.md

   kubectl -n d8-linstor exec -ti deploy/linstor-controller -- linstor resource list --faulty
   ```

-* Verify that all pods within the d8-linstor namespace are running:
+* Verify that all pods within the `d8-linstor` namespace are running:

   ```shell
   kubectl -n d8-linstor get pods | grep -v Running
   ```

-* Run the script and follow the interactive instructions from the script:
+* Run the script and follow the interactive instructions:

   ```shell
   ./evict.sh
   ```

-  > Note!
-After the script is finished, the node will be removed from both Kubernetes and LINSTOR.
+  > **Note!** After the script finishes, the node will be removed from both Kubernetes and LINSTOR.

 * Clean up the node as follows: